Hike: a long walk especially for pleasure or exercise. (Merriam-Webster)

 Modderfontein Nature Reserve

 This is a peaceful reserve on the outskirts of Edenvale in the East Rand.
 The hiking is relatively flat.
-There’s an 8km hiking trail, shorter walks as well as mountain biking trails.
+There are 6 hiking trails.
+The longest one is 4 km.
+Mountain biking trails are also available.
 The reserve has natural springs, dams, grassland and hills, which you will pass through on your hike.
 It is also home to a number of animals like antelopes and jackals.
 If you have older people with you, they can relax on the benches at the waterside without having to hike.

 "I took a walk in the woods and came out taller than the trees."
 Henry David Thoreau.